-Totara Grove School is a signatory to Health Promoting Schools, Milk in Schools and the Fruits in Schools schemes.
-We endeavour to put in place practices that provide good health, e.g. garden, lunches, water in classrooms, sun smart.
+Totara Grove School is a signatory to Health Promoting Schools and Fruit in Schools schemes.
+We endeavour to put in place practices that provide good health, e.g. lunches, water in classrooms, sun smart.

 All children are required to have an internet/computer use agreement signed by their parent/caregiver.
 This is to ensure the correct use of these facilities and tools.
 We also ask that children have a media release agreement signed by their parent/caregiver.
 This allows for the publication of their name, photograph or other identifying information in hard copy and digital formats.

 This is a problem particularly with the large amount of clothing that builds up.
 It is important for parents to check that children have their gear.
-Lost property is regularly displayed by the swimming pool.
+Lost property is displayed outside the school office every Friday.
+PLEASE CHECK IT!
 Periodically it will be given to a charity.

 Newsletters are no longer sent home with the eldest child.
-If you wish to have a paper copy sent home or have one emailed to you please let the office know.
-However newsletters will be on our website www.totaragrove.school.nz or on our facebook page.
+If you wish to have a paper copy sent home or have one emailed to you, please let the office know.
+However newsletters will be on our website www.totaragrove.school.nz or on our Skool Loop app.

 The school is a Smoke-free zone.
-There is no smoking anywhere within the grounds.
+There is no smoking/vaping anywhere within the grounds.

 “OPEN DOOR” POLICY:

 We have an open door policy and would like to think that you feel welcome at school at any time for a chat and a visit.
 You must sign in at the office if visiting during school hours.
 If you have a concern please make an appointment to see your child’s class teacher.
 However, this should be before or after school and not be in class learning time.
 The Principal is also available to talk to.
 Early intervention can usually alleviate issues quickly.